 Randy the Cactus Reindeer – Cactus Free Crochet Pattern

 Instagram: @theloopylamb #Cactusreindeer

-Get an ad-free PDF version of this pattern for a small fee HERE and help me keep my patterns free.
+Get an ad-free PDF version of this pattern for a small fee HERE on Etsy and HERE on Ravelry to help me keep my patterns free.

 - No matter your skill level, I always suggest that you read through the pattern from beginning to end before beginning your work just to be sure you don’t have any questions that might cause frustration in the midst of your project.

 - Instructions within the brackets () are to be repeated the number of times specified next to the brackets.

 Row 1: Using brown yarn, make a MC and SC 6 into the MC (6)

 Row 3: (SCINC, SC 1) x 3 (18)